Knowing and Following Jesus makes us more human.

 Sensitive to the constraints upon contemporary lay Christians and to the publicness of their business-day lives, THE DIVINE HOURS provides a flexible and slightly abbreviated regimen of fixed-hour prayer that incorporates all of the established elements required for keeping the offices, while eliminating or diminishing the presence of some less essential or cumbersome parts.
 The result of these adaptations, modifications, and innovations is a breviary for our time and place, or more accurately a contemporary manual for exercising Christianity’s oldest form of worship in a manner that is true both to its origins and to its present imperatives.

-If a Circle would like to dive into a book of the New Testament, this is the guide for that process.
-A Circle could select a few passages (in order) to read over the following two weeks which will include about 3 pages of commentary and inspiration.
+This is a great series of devotional commentaries that are great for helping you walk through a book of the New Testament.
 One way to do this would to encourage each other to: 1) get alone, 2) read the passage and commentary, 3) read the passage once more, 4) meditate and journal.
 The Old Testament for Everyone is also in production and is written by John Goldingay.